AeneasG/mosquitto-wasm/README-compiling.md

 * IPv6 addresses are not supported.
 You can just listen on IPv4 addresses
 * Persistence: only supported without IFPS.
 The persisted file is readable to anyone!
 * Differenct certificates per listener are not implemented, the borker uses the same embedded certificate for all listeners
-* ACL as well as CRL are not implemented
+* ACLs and CRLs are not implemented
 * all features not working in WASM won't work here either
-* Non TLS traffic: Currently the broker expect and uses embedded certificates for all listeners effectively disabling non secured connections

 #### Compile
 To get started, create in the root of this project a file called `mosquitto.conf` and put your configuration of the broker in it.
-You can omit the references to `cafile`, `certfile` as well as `keyfile` as they are embedded during compile time and automatically loaded by the application regardless of any configuration.
-Also note the section above about non-working features.
+Note about the non-working features described above

 Next, create a folder in the root of this project called `certs` and place the following files in it with the correct name:
 * `server.key`: the broker's private key
 * `server.crt`: the server's certificate for the corresponding private key
 * `ca.crt`: the certificate chain of all trusted certificates
+* `psk_file.txt`: the file containing the pre-shared keys, can also be empty but must exist

 If you have done these steps, you can run in the root of this project the following build command:
 ```bash